solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-04-FunctionApp-AKS/README.md

-# Hands on Lab: Deploy Azure Function App to Azure Kubernetes Service (AKS)
+# Hands-on Lab: Deploy Azure Function App to Azure Kubernetes Service (AKS)

 Function apps can be containerized and deployed to AKS.
 These steps will walk through this process so it can be applied later if this is something the architecture demands.

 ## Setup

 ### Required Resources

-You will need several resource to perform this lab.
+You will need several resources to perform this lab.
 These include:

 - Azure App Service Plan (Linux)
 - Azure App Service (Linux)